FFF-Class-KinoMan/FFF-Class-Unlucky-Antagonist/README.md

 >Plot:

-The origins of Jacques Dreux, the main antagonist of this universe, are narrated through his point-of-view, but not only.
+The origins of Jacques Dreux, the main antagonist of this universe, are narrated through his point-of-view.
 Starting from his years inside the most prestigious school of the Holy Rolandish Empire: the Miraval Academy.

 >Genre: